sakthispgs/VSDsquadronmini_intern/README.md

 <details>
   <summary><b>Task 2: Compilation of C Program for creating a Smart Elevator Controller and RISC-V compilation</b></summary>

-  + __The task 2 involves write a C Program for creating a Smart Elevator Controller and we have to analyze RISC-V asssemby code for the above C code.__
+  + __The task 2 involves writing a C Program for creating a Smart Elevator Controller and we have to analyze RISC-V asssemby code for the above C code.__

 ##### Objective:
 The C code must implement a simple smart elevator controller, designed to handle basic elevator operations including floor requests, movement, and stopping at requested floors.
 This system simulates how a real-world elevator might function, focusing on simplicity and fundamental concepts.